anitkumarsingh/Note-Keeper/README.md

 --
 ## Install
-There is no special set required for this project to run.Just need browser and you are ready to rock!!
+There is no special setup required for this project to run.Just need browser and you are ready to rock!!
 Open index.html in any modern browser like chrome, firefox etc.

 ---